 - If you are symptomatic without exposure criteria (no history of travel, no known contact with a positive case), you do not need to self-isolate after receipt of a negative COVID-19 test result, unless otherwise instructed by a public health official.

-- If you are an essential worker entering the province, visit Self-Isolation for Essential Workers.
+- If you are an essential worker entering the province, visit Essential workers: Self-Isolation, Testing and Exemptions.

 Are there exemptions for residents after returning to PEI?